 The introduction of tyrosine kinase inhibitors (TKIs), initially with imatinib and subsequently second and third generation TKIs, significantly changed the clinical management of patients with chronic myeloid leukaemia (CML) and to a degree those with Philadelphia positive (Ph+) acute lymphoblastic leukaemia (ALL).

 Instructions for storage, reconstitution and use of the lyophilised samples are included with the distribution.
-Two send-outs are issued per annum, with each send-out consisting of 2 samples.
-This is expected to increase to 3 send-outs per annum for the year 2021/22 onwards.
+Three send-outs are issued per annum, with each send-out consisting of 2 samples.
+An additional educational sample(s) featuring a ‘low level’ variant(s) (approximately 5-20% VAF), may be included in a given send-out; however, the result of this sample(s) will not be subject to performance monitoring at this time.

 Pre issue testing of samples for this programme is subcontracted, although the final decision about sample suitability lies with the EQA provider; no other activities in relation to this EQA programme are subcontracted.